tshepang/blog-movies/content/movies/Transformers: Dark of the Moon (2011).rst

-I didn't see any improvement in visual effects over the previous movie.
+I didn't see any improvement in visual effects over `the previous movie`__.
 The story is shit too, but the gal excessively gorgeous, much more so than the previous overrated (and overrated) Megan Fox.
 Beyond money-making, there can't have been a reason this movie was made,